Anas-Laarej/restaurant-management-system/README.md

 <<<<<<< HEAD
-MangerManger — Restaurant Management System
+Zefran — Restaurant Management System

 > A full-stack restaurant management ERP developed as a final-year project in Computer Engineering at EMSI.

-MangerManger is a web-based restaurant management system designed to centralize and simplify daily restaurant operations.
+Zefran is a web-based restaurant management system designed to centralize and simplify daily restaurant operations.

 The application is divided into two main interfaces: